Pepper Gel or Pepper Spray: A Safer Self-Defense Choice

 This blog is for informational purposes only.
 Always ensure you know local laws regarding the purchase and use of pepper gel.
 We do not condone any actions that may harm others or violate laws.
 Always use self-defence products responsibly.

-Can pepper gel be used indoors?
+4. Can I use pepper gel or pepper spray indoors?

-Is pepper gel legal to carry?
+5. Is pepper gel or pepper spray legal to carry?